1986 North Indian Ocean cyclone season

-The 1986 North Indian Ocean cyclone season was a below average season, becoming even more inactive than 1983.
+The 1986 North Indian Ocean cyclone season was the least active year on record for the basin in terms of cyclonic storms, with only one forming during the season, beating the previous record set in 1983.
 The season has no official bounds but cyclones tend to form between April and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northern Indian Ocean.
 There are two main seas in the North Indian Ocean—the Bay of Bengal to the east of the Indian subcontinent and the Arabian Sea to the west of India.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 An average of five tropical cyclones form in the North Indian Ocean every season with peaks in May and November.
 Cyclones occurring between the meridians 45°E and 100°E are included in the season by the IMD.

 Systems

-Deep Depression One (1B)
+Deep Depression BOB 01

 Tropical Depression 1B developed southeast of Sri Lanka on January 7.
 It tracked northwestward, briefly strengthening to a 50 mph tropical storm before upper-level winds caused it to dissipate on the 11th.

-Cyclonic Storm Two (2B)
+Cyclonic Storm BOB 05

 A tropical disturbance slowly organized into a tropical depression on November 6 in the Bay of Bengal.
 It turned to the northeast, became a tropical storm, and reached a peak of 60 mph winds before hitting Bangladesh on the 9th.
 The storm dissipated on the 10th, after causing 11 casualties and heavy damage.

-Deep Depression Three (3A)
+Deep Depression ARB 02

 From November 9 to the 11th, Tropical Storm Three existed over the open Arabian Sea, dissipating due to vertical shear.